writethedocs/www/docs/blog/write-the-docs-2019-stats.rst

 which drew 50 people.
 Portland is maxed out at 500,
 and won't be growing again in the near future.
-Prague will be moving into a new venue so we can accomodate more folks next year.
+Prague will be moving into a new venue so we can accommodate more folks next year.

 Slack Network
 ~~~~~~~~~~~~~